Information on How to Get Ordained and Register as a Minister

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for North Dakota and perform a wedding ceremony in North Dakota.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for North Dakota and how perform a wedding ceremony in North Dakota.

 Step 1 - How to Become Ordained

-How to get and become Ordained in North Dakota to Officiate or perform marriages in North Dakota
+How to get Ordained in North Dakota and become a minister to perform weddings and marriage ceremonies in North Dakota

-Our Ordinations for North Dakota are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in North Dakota and are able perform marriages through Open Ministry in North Dakota!
+Ordinations for North Dakota are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in North Dakota.
+Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of North Dakota!

 Get started today by clicking on the link below!